The Packaging Solution Center in Charlotte, N.C.

-With the Solution Center, Atlantic has taken great strides towards progress in packaging by devising a system to collect accurate transport data, test performance, and refine packaging that prevents damage caused by load failure.
+With the Solution Center, Atlantic has put together a load containment testing system to collect accurate transport data, test performance, and refine packaging that prevents damage caused by load failure.

 To do this, we teamed up with Lansmont, the leading company in multi-degree of freedom vibration testing systems typically used for NASA and the military or the aerospace and automobile industries.
 They are the leaders in technology that simulates real-world transit conditions.

 Atlantic’s table was designed to simulate over the road trucking routes as well as transit via ships and trains and airplanes.
 It moves in 6 different directions (up and down, side-to-side, and various combinations of these) to simulate roll, pitch, and yaw.

 This design sets it apart from existing vibration testing tables in the packaging industry that only move up and down.
 The multi axis design is exponentially more accurate, allowing us to see what’s happening with unit loads as they move from one facility to the next.